1. Introduction

 3. Create a Large Directory

-From the above, we can deduce that removing directories would be most efficient by just removing all references – directory and contents.
+From what we explained earlier, we can deduce that removing directories would be most efficient by just removing all references – directory and contents.
 In practice, that means size is not so much the issue, but object quantity is.

 File stores with thousands or millions of entries exist for many reasons: